 Thankfully I didn’t get to see the side of him that alcohol brought out, but I have been immersed and rather in awe of my father’s humor since I was a little girl — of course his sense of humor is nothing less than genius in my mind.
 He never takes himself seriously and believes in and respects the raw truth.
 As Dad always says, “I calls ‘em as I see’s ‘em.”

 This quality is something that everyone knows and understands about dad.
-Therefore, if you are looking for an honest answer, he will give it to you – I just hope your skin is thick enough to handle it.
-Although giving unsolicited advice is not his style either — thank God.
+If you’re looking for an honest answer, he will give it to you – I just hope your skin is thick enough to handle it.
+Although giving unsolicited advice is not his style either, thank God.

 Dad’s conversations usually begin in Italian and start with, “Oh Christo” followed by a Vicism.